Stability of Multi-Dimensional Switched Systems with an Application to Open Multi-Agent Systems: Introduction

-On the other hand, the switched system methods have long been applied to the multi-agent system (MAS) for years.
-One of the typical applications pertains to MASs with switching networks (topologies), see e.g., \cite{RN154,ren2005survey,RN1907,RN648,RN921,RN988,RN928}.
-It is notable that traditional switching topologies feature the variation in network connections, while the network size is usually considered to be fixed.
-However, there also exists a peculiar kind of MASs which has switching and size-varying communication networks.
-The MAS with such properties is called the open MAS \cite{hendrickx2016open}.
-Generally, an MAS is considered to be ``open'' if its members exhibit dynamic circulation behaviors like entering, leaving and replacing at some instants \cite{demazeau1996populations,hendrickx2016open}.
-In contrast with its early popularity in the computer community \cite{demazeau1996populations,huynh2006integrated}, the open MAS has not received much attention until recently in the control community.
-The initial endeavor made to the consensus problem of the open MAS was fulfilled by \cite{hendrickx2016open}, in which the authors formally studied the consensus problem of such systems under the gossip algorithm that randomly selecting agent pairs to derive their averages.
-To deal with the dimension variations in the network, the ``scale-independent'' quantities were considered therein as the metrics for consensus errors.
-The agent circulation was considered to be deterministic, which was also assumed in \cite{abdelrahim2017max} for the max consensus problem.
-The result for the consensus of the MAS was further extended by \cite{hendrickx2017open} from the deterministic circulation case to the random case.
-Note that all the aforementioned works established their results based on an implicit assumption that the communication graph is always completely connected, which indicates each pair of agents remain connected.
+In contrast to its early popularity in the computer community \cite{demazeau1996populations}, the open MAS has not received much attention until recently in the control community.
+An initial effort on the open MAS was made by \cite{hendrickx2016open}, {in which the authors studied the consensus problem under the gossip algorithm that randomly selects a pair of agents at a certain time instant and then calculates their averages to update their states}.
+To deal with the scale variations of the network, the ``scale-independent'' quantities were considered therein as the metrics for consensus errors.
+The agent migration behaviors were considered to be deterministic, which was also assumed in \cite{abdelrahim2017max} for the max consensus problem.
+The result in \cite{hendrickx2016open} was then extended by \cite{hendrickx2017open} from the deterministic migration case to the random case.
+Note that all the aforementioned works had established their results on an implicit assumption of a completely connected communication graph, which indicates each pair of agents remain connected.
 Further, the proportional dynamic consensus problem is studied for the open MAS by \cite{franceschelli2018proportional}, in which the authors introduced an open distance function to illustrate the consensus error and proposed a formal stability definition for the error trajectories.
-However, the results were based on the assumption that the considered directed graph is strongly connected every time, which is indeed restrictive.
+However, the results were also based on the assumption that the considered directed graph is strongly connected every time.
+In general, from the aforementioned results on the open MAS, it can be seen that they were obtained either by minimizing the impact of the size-varying property of the topology \cite{hendrickx2016open,hendrickx2017open} or by specifying some strong graph connectivity conditions \cite{abdelrahim2017max,franceschelli2018proportional}.
+Results on consensus problems of the open MAS that take the size-varying topology into account while rely on more relaxed graph connectivity settings are still lacking.
+On the other hand, the naturally switching and size-varying feature of the open MAS network has shown a close relation to the feature of the $M^3D$ system under discussion.
+In light of the well-known applications of conventional switched systems to the MASs with switching topologies, it is then of interest to seek for a possible application of the $M^3D$ system to the open MAS.